 USDA organic does not necessarily mean there aren’t agrichemicals but Hokto aims to go beyond USDA Organic standard.
 No agrichemicals are ever.

 Hokto Kinoko are free of chemicals and additives!

 “100% organic” can be used to label any product that contains 100% organic ingredients (excluding salt and water, which are considered natural).

 Products labeled as “organic” must contain a minimum of 95% organically produced ingredients(excluding salt and water).

 3. Made with Organic

 Products Labeled as “Made with Organic Ingredients” contains at least 70% organically produced ingredients.

 The specific organic ingredients may be listed in the ingredient statement of products containing less than 70% organic contents.

 Organic Food Trends

 USDA Organic Certification has been increasing every year since its inception in 2002.
-The number of certifications have reached over 17,750, and increased 2.4 times in the last 10 years.
+The number of certifications has reached over 17,750 and increased 2.4 times in the last 10 years.